types of bathroom tiles — and how to choose

 if you want the earthy texture that brick is famous for: unglazed options like our foundry flats tile look right at home on a bathroom wall. we’re also big fans of thin glazed brick like modern farmhouse brick, which takes the classic subway tile and elongates it for a look that’s more modern and textural. (designer sarah sherman samuel used this type of brick beautifully in her bathroom renovation.)

-upkeep for brick looks different depending on whether it’s unglazed or glazed. unglazed tile requires continuing sealant maintenance using a waterproof sealer to protect it from splashes and excess moisture. for glazed brick tile, grout lines should be sealed as the final step of installation. generally speaking, glazed tiles are better for walls than for floors.
+upkeep for a brick bathroom looks different depending on whether the tile is unglazed or glazed. unglazed tile requires continuing sealant maintenance using a waterproof sealer to protect it from splashes and excess moisture. for glazed brick tile, grout lines should be sealed as the final step of installation. generally speaking, glazed tiles are better for walls than for floors.

 cement